 How It Works

 RankWrestlers is a subscription-based website.
 For $25 / year, you can see all the ranking information in every state.
 If you try it out for a year and decide not to renew, there is no automatic renewal.
-The information is taken directly from TrackWrestling.
+The match information is taken directly from TrackWrestling.
 Most states / coaches are very good at providing most of the match information to TrackWrestling.
-In the rare case that you sign up and find that there is no / not very much information about you / your opponents, you are entitled to a full refund within 24 hours.
+You are entitled to a one-time one hour free trial to see how well the records are updated in your area before you sign up for a subscription.

 Following is a video tutorial of the RankWrestlers website, or you can read a brief description of the ranking methodology below the video.